-Under the Tax Code 2000 only consumable alcohol, beer and other alcoholic beverages, tobacco products, automobiles (with the exception of special purpose vehicles equipped with special marks and equipment), yachts for sport and recreation, and other floating vessels for these purposes, petroleum products, imported platinum, gold, jewelry and other household goods prepared therefrom; processed, sorted, framed and mounted diamonds; imported fur products, energy drinks , buses (except for those operating with compressed gas); fluids for electronic cigarettes and tobacco and tobacco products consumed as a result of heating (steam) are subject to excise tax in Azerbaijan.
+Under the Tax Code 2000 only consumable alcohol, beer and other alcoholic beverages, tobacco products, automobiles (with the exception of special purpose vehicles equipped with special marks and equipment), yachts for sport and recreation, and other floating vessels for these purposes, petroleum products, imported platinum, gold, jewelry and other household goods prepared therefrom; processed, sorted, framed and mounted diamonds; imported fur products, energy drinks, buses (except for those operating with compressed gas); fluids for electronic cigarettes and tobacco and tobacco products consumed as a result of heating (steam) are subject to excise tax in Azerbaijan.

-The rates of excise tax applicable on imports (with the exception of automobiles, leisure and sports yachts and other floating transport designated for such purposes, as well as platinum, gold, jewelry and other domestic items made therefrom;
+The rates of excise tax applicable on imports (with the exception of automobiles, leisure and sports yachts and other floating transport designated for such purposes, as well as platinum, gold, jewelry and other domestic items made therefrom; processed, sorted, framed and fixed diamonds) are regulated by the Resolution of the Cabinet of Ministers No. 20 of 19 January 2001 (as amended by Cabinet of Ministers' Resolution No 574, dated 21 December 2017), On Approval of the Rates of Excise Tax Applicable to Goods Imported into the Republic of Azerbaijan.
+Some examples include:

-- Malt beer AZN 1.9 per liter

-- Wines AZN 3.6 per liter

-- Cigars containing tobacco, as well as cut-end cigars AZN 1 per cigar

-- Cigarillos containing tobacco AZN 31.0 per 1000

-- Cigarettes containing tobacco

-AZN 39.0 per 1000

-- Cigars containing tobacco substitutes

-AZN 1 per cigar

-- Cigarillos containing tobacco substitutes

-AZN 31.0 per 1000

-- Cigarettes containing tobacco substitutes

-AZN 39.0 per 1000

-- Fluids for electronic cigarettes AZN 20 per liter
+- Malt beer AZN 1.9 per liter - Wines AZN 3.6 per liter - Cigars containing tobacco, as well as cut-end cigars AZN 1 per cigar - Cigarillos containing tobacco AZN 31.0 per 1000 - Cigarettes containing tobacco AZN 39.0 per 1000 - Cigars containing tobacco substitutes AZN 1 per cigar - Cigarillos containing tobacco substitutes AZN 31.0 per 1000 - Cigarettes containing tobacco substitutes AZN 39.0 per 1000 - Fluids for electronic cigarettes AZN 20 per liter